 The colors in a sun dog are reddish on the inside, closest to the Sun, or blueish on the outside.

 The refraction of sunlight through ice crystals can produce a variety of optical visuals, sometimes turning white cirriform clouds into a display of vibrant colors.

 The visual effect gets more spectacular when ice crystals are perfectly aligned at 22 degrees from the Sun, resulting in more horizontal refraction or bending of light.

-These solar optics events can take place all year-round, anywhere in the world, even though there are not always visible, perfect, and bright.
+These solar optics events can take place all year round, anywhere in the world, even though they are not always visible, perfect, and bright.

 However, they are more frequent in the colder season when storms produce high and thin cirrus cloud decks, and the Sun is near the horizon.

 Sun Dogs: History and Etymology